 In 2008, the Kennedy Space Center, the largest employer in Titusville, began laying people off.
 Automobile dealers, some of his largest customers, began having a tough time selling cars and were going out of business.

 The housing market also took a dive, sending shock waves through the local economy.
 “The housing tank just totally devastated this area,” Jaynes notes.

 Jaynes’ weekly sales and collections tumbled 60 percentage points.
 He was still making $1,500 monthly payments on his truck.

-The hardest thing to overcome was with lower sales came lower collections.
+The hardest thing to overcome with lower sales was lower collections.
 He struggled to keep current on his tool payments and this made it difficult for him to keep his truck fully stocked.
-"You've got to order enough to cover customer needs and replace stock," he notes.
-"That's the secret of this game.
+“You’ve got to order enough to cover customer needs and replace stock,” he notes.
+“That’s the secret of this game.
 Your tool bill is your life.
-You've got to really watch your finances.
-It's a combination of many little things that'll kill you."
+You’ve got to really watch your finances.
+It’s a combination of many little things that’ll kill you.”